meklu/gnop/README.md

 gnop
 ====

-This was a game for the (Minify Game Jam)[http://minifygamejam.github.io].
+This was a game for the [Minify Game Jam](http://minifygamejam.github.io).
 The theme this time around was pong.
 This game's twist was that the ball's movement vector was affected by the paddles.